mroonga/mroonga/doc/source/userguide/storage.rst

 How to get the record ID
 ------------------------

-groonga assigns a unique number to identify the record when a record is added in the table.
+Groonga assigns a unique number to identify the record when a record is added in the table.

-To make the development of applications easier, you can get this record ID by SQL in groonga storage engine.
+To make the development of applications easier, you can get this record ID by SQL in mroonga

 To get the record ID, you need to create a column named ``_id`` when you create a table. ::